How to Remove Stains from White Granite Surfaces

 Common Stains on White Granite

-• Oil Stains: Cooking oils, lotions, and other oily substances can leave yellow or dark stains on white granite.
+• Oil Stains: Moreover, Cooking oils, lotions, and other oily substances can leave yellow or dark stains on white granite.
 These are particularly noticeable on lighter-colored granite surfaces.

 • Red Wine and Juice Stains: Dark liquids like red wine, pomegranate juice, or grape juice can create stubborn stains on white granite.

-• Hard Water Stains: If you live in an area with hard water, mineral deposits can leave a hazy or cloudy residue on granite surfaces.
+• Hard Water Stains: Consequently, If you live in an area with hard water, mineral deposits can leave a hazy or cloudy residue on granite surfaces.

 • Rust Stains: Rust stains may occur from iron-rich materials left on the granite, such as cast iron pans, which can leave unsightly orange or brown stains.